b-45/techtalks/README.md

 * [x] add logic to change items relevant to user based on authentication state
 * [x] add signout button to navigation bar
 * [x] create logic to de-authenticate user when signed in
+* [x] protect routes that requires authentication and clear token when user sign in